 The perils of overcooking: when more is less

-Here’s what happened: in the first few years, I tried to use as many of the ingredients as possible, primarily by tossing them into their own separate cooking pans and turning the burners up.
+Here’s what happened: in the first few years, I tried to use as many of the ingredients as possible.
+I tossed them them all in and cranked the burners up.

 The result was twofold:

 1) I learned a tremendous amount, built a foundation for the business and established credibility in my new career.

 2) I split myself into too many directions and worked non-stop without bringing in enough income to cover business expenses.
 I suffered a heart-breaking relationship change and nearly broke my mind, body and spirit along the way.

 I was the chef who used every spice in the spice rack and every available ingredient on a quest to serve the most amazing 12-course meal, all the while on a one-course budget.
 The resulting meal wasn’t a winning combination, certainly not for the long-term.
 I had period of high productivity interspersed with near paralyzing bouts of depression.
 I raced ahead at full speed until I crashed.
 Then raced again.
 Rinse and repeat.

 Making spaghetti: the perils of taking on too much